holepunchto/dht-rpc/README.md

   node.on('request', function (req) {
     if (req.command === 'values') {
-      if (req.commit) { // if we are the closest node store the value const key = sha256(req.value).toString('hex')
+      if (req.commit) { // if we are the closest node store the value (ie the node sent a roundtrip token) const key = sha256(req.value).toString('hex')
         values.set(key, req.value)
         console.log('Storing', key, '-->', req.value.toString())